Want to know the facts about antibiotics and breastfeeding?

 #3: Your Breastmilk Is Important For Your Baby’s Gut

-While it is possible that antibiotics you take can impact your baby’s gut flora, it is important to remember that your breastmilk contains a host of factors that can assist in healing your baby’s gut and re-establishing a healthy balance of gut flora.
+Your breastmilk contains a host of factors that can assist in healing your baby’s gut and re-establishing a healthy balance of gut bacteria.

 Breastmilk also contains probiotics including the beneficial lactobacilli and bifidobacteria that support a healthy gut flora in your baby.